 - Laparoscopic orchiopexy preserving the vessels: the testis is dissected off a triangular pedicle containing the gonadal vessels and the vas.

-- Laparoscopic one stage Fowler Stevens (FS) orchiopexy: gonadal vessels are divided and the testis is dissected off a pedicle of the vas and brought down in one stage.
+- Laparoscopic one-stage Fowler Stevens (FS) orchiopexy: the gonadal vessels are divided, and the testis is dissected off a pedicle of the vas and brought down in one stage.

-- Laparoscopic two stage Fowler Stevens orchiopexy: vessels are divided with clips but dissection of the testis is postponed for 6 months to allow for optimal development of collaterals.
+- Laparoscopic two-stage Fowler Stevens orchiopexy: the vessels are divided with clips, but dissection of the testis is postponed for six months to allow for optimal development of collaterals.

-If no testis is found during exploratory laparoscopy, one has to determine the presence of either blind ending vessels or a testicular nubbin to completely rule out a missing testis.
-The vas can be dissociated from the testis and thus is not always a good guide to find the gonad.
+If no testis is found during exploratory laparoscopy, one must determine the presence of either blind-ending vessels or a testicular nubbin to completely rule out a missing testis.
+The vas can be dissociated from the testis and thus is not always a good guide to finding the gonad.

-If the internal ring is closed but vessels are going into it, a scrotal exploration usually will find a testicular nubbin.
-Look for a small structure with a brown spot.
+If the internal ring is closed, but vessels are going into it, a scrotal exploration usually will find a testicular nubbin.
+It will appear as a small structure with a brown spot.

-If vessels are going into an open inguinal ring, one can usually push the testis into the abdomen but if not, an inguinal or scrotal exploration would be warranted.
+If vessels are going into an open inguinal ring, one can usually push the testis into the abdomen, but if not, an inguinal or scrotal exploration is warranted.

 A common diagnostic challenge is distinguishing a retractile testicle from a testicle that is not spontaneously descending into the scrotum.
 Retractile testes are more common than undescended testes and do not require surgical correction.
 In normal males, as the cremaster muscle contracts, the testicles retract into the upper scrotum and inguinal canal.
 This reflex is more active in infants.